chrisant996/clink-fzf/README.md

 2. Either put `fzf.exe` in a directory listed in the system PATH environment variable, or run `clink set fzf.exe_location <put_dir_name_here>` to tell Clink where to find the FZF program.

+3. Set up key bindings.
+    - To use the default key bindings, run `clink set fzf.default_bindings true`.
+    - To use custom key bindings, add them to your .inputrc file (see [Key Bindings](#key-bindings)).

 # How to use

 For detailed information on using FZF, please refer to the [FZF documentation](https://nicedoc.io/junegunn/fzf).

-Here are the default key bindings in Clink:
+Here are the default key bindings in Clink, if you've enabled the `fzf.default_bindings` setting:

 Key | Description
 -|-